Configuring Git credential manager for Windows: utilizing OAuth or username and API token

 Before proceeding with this guide, ensure that Git Credential Manager is pre-installed on your machine.

-As per the official documentation, users can configure Git Credential Manager to utilise OAuth or Username and App Password explicitly.
+As per the official documentation, users can configure Git Credential Manager to utilise OAuth or Bitbucket username and API token explicitly.
 The steps are as follows:

 Open the Command Line.